Costco reveals petrol pricing, service station opens

 The US giant will sell 91 for $2.50 per litre, 95 for $2.60 per litre and diesel for $2.10 per litre.

-The catch: the self-service station's 27 pumps are only available to Costco members.
+The catch: the Costco service station's 27 self-service pumps are only available to Costco members.

 An annual membership costs $60 or $55 for business.